bbopt/graph_distance/README.md

 # graph_distance
-Supplementary material for the article "A graph-structured distance for heterogeneous datasets with meta variables"
+Supplementary material for the article "A distance for mixed-variable and hierarchical domains with meta variables"